 Any birthmother who is truly wishing to consider finding a good home for her baby and knows it will not cost her any money would happily visit any adoption representative with you.

-As FindLaw.com explains, online scams by birth mothers who ensure adoption of their baby to more than one hopeful family in return for financial support, travel expenses, and other pregnancy-related costs.
+As FindLaw.com explains, online scams by birth mothers promise the adoption of their baby to more than one hopeful family in return for financial support, travel expenses, and other pregnancy-related costs.

-In reality, these birth mothers have no intention of giving up their baby for adoption.
+In reality, these birth mothers have no intention of giving up their babies for adoption.

-Sadly, there are women who will pretend to be pregnant while at the same time asking for money for her day-to-day living expenses and other financial expenses for her fake pregnancy.
+Sadly, some women will pretend to be pregnant while at the same time asking for money for their day-to-day living expenses and other financial expenses for their fake pregnancy.

 Many birth mothers pretend to be pregnant when they are not, with full intentions of committing fraud.